Includes unlimited streaming via the free Bandcamp app, plus high-quality download in MP3, FLAC and more.

 programmed, written, produced, mastered, designed and photographed by Jochen Rueckert

 Jazz drummer Jochen Rueckert has been programming hard-to listen-to electronic music since 2007, his non-jazz efforts are

 released under the synonym "Wolff Parkinson White", an innate heart disease he had the pleasure to live with, and are for sale here.
-Also for sale are two editions of Jochen"s book about the inanities of his travels and pictures of hotel rooms as alternative to ibooks+kindle...more
+Also up for grabs is Jochen's jazz album "we make the rules " from 2014...more